kbook6/gt-biol6150/README.md

 # gt-biol6150
 combined files for projects from BIOL 4150/6150

+!!!If the files do not load, they can still be uploaded to Google Colab!!!

 ## Structure
 - `.R`         - R files
 - `.ipynb`     - Jupyter Notebook files